vassilievz/Crown-Elite/README.md

 ## 🌟 Usage

-1. Launch the application
+1. Launch Crown Elite
-2. Log in with your credentials
-3. Use the search functionality to find games
+2. The app will automatically detect your Steam installation
+3. Search for a game by name or AppID
-4. View detailed game information
+4. View game details and DRM information
-5. Manage game installations and DLCs
+5. Use the automated manifest management features
+6. Steam will restart automatically when needed

 ## 🤝 Community

-Join our Discord community for discussions, updates, and support:
+Join our Discord community for support and updates:
 [Crown Elite Discord Server](https://discord.gg/crwn)

 ## 🔧 Technical Details

-Crown Elite is built using:
+Crown Elite features:
-- CustomTkinter for the GUI
-- Async/await pattern for non-blocking operations
+- Asynchronous operations with asyncio
-- MongoDB for data storage
+- Direct integration with SteamTools plugin system
-- Steam API integration
+- Automatic Steam registry detection
-- Modern Python best practices
+- Modern Python async/await patterns
+- CustomTkinter-based responsive UI

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## ⚠️ Legal Notice

 This software is provided "as is", without warranty of any kind.
-The developers are not responsible for any misuse of this software.
-Users are encouraged to respect intellectual property rights and support game developers by purchasing their products.

-## 🙏 Acknowledgments

-- Built with inspiration from [SteamTools](https://www.steamtools.net/)
-- Thanks to all contributors and community members
-- Special thanks to the game development community
+Users are responsible for ensuring their use of this tool complies with all applicable laws and terms of service.

 ---